ryantd42/NY-Legislative-Git/2023/A8903-2023/bill.md

  by adding a new paragraph (p) to read as follows:
-  (P)  A  HOUSING  NEEDS ASSESSMENT TO ESTABLISH A DATA-BASED FOUNDATION FOR THE CREATION AND PRESERVATION OF HOUSING IN THE CITY, UTILIZING  THE U.S.  DEPARTMENT  OF  HOUSING AND URBAN DEVELOPMENT MEDIAN INCOME CALCU- LATIONS.
-SUCH ASSESSMENT MUST ADDRESS AFFORDABLE  HOUSING  NEEDS  WITHIN
+  (P)  A  HOUSING  NEEDS ASSESSMENT TO ESTABLISH A DATA-BASED FOUNDATION FOR THE CREATION AND PRESERVATION OF HOUSING IN THE CITY, UTILIZING  THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11918-03-4
+  LBD11918-04-4
- A. 8903  2
+ A. 8903--A  2

- FIVE LEVELS AS FOLLOWS: (I) AT OR BELOW THIRTY PERCENT OF THE CITY'S AMI (AREA  MEDIAN INCOME); (II) BETWEEN THIRTY-ONE PERCENT AND FIFTY PERCENT OF THE CITY'S AMI; (III) BETWEEN FIFTY-ONE PERCENT AND SIXTY PERCENT  OF
+ U.S.  DEPARTMENT  OF  HOUSING AND URBAN DEVELOPMENT MEDIAN INCOME CALCU- LATIONS.
+SUCH ASSESSMENT MUST ADDRESS AFFORDABLE  HOUSING  NEEDS  WITHIN FIVE LEVELS AS FOLLOWS: (I) AT OR BELOW THIRTY PERCENT OF THE CITY'S AMI (AREA  MEDIAN INCOME); (II) BETWEEN THIRTY-ONE PERCENT AND FIFTY PERCENT OF THE CITY'S AMI; (III) BETWEEN FIFTY-ONE PERCENT AND SIXTY PERCENT  OF